vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

-and he himself led the way by " snapping asunder (1879) the chain (of service) once and for ever " and resolved " to try what might be done for public good with the potent instrumentality of a press establish- ment worked by a vigorous hand."*
+and he himself led the way by " snapping asunder (1879) the chain (of service) once and for ever " and resolved " to try what might be done for public good with the potent instrumentality of a press establish###ment worked by a vigorous hand."*

 The example and message of Vishnushastri had undoubtedly a stimulating effect upon Mr. Tilak.
 They